CarloMacor/ConnectFiveDucks/README.md

 a far way to develop an app respect current approach

-example of recursive function to generate strategic level of intelligence for the move of your opponents. it means a basic algoritm of Artificial Itelligence able to set the level of difficulty
+example of recursive function to generate strategic level of intelligence for the move of your opponents. it means an algoritm of Artificial Itelligence able to set the level of difficulty

 example of use of Fragments

-example of intensive use of Graph
+example of intensive use of Graph and frame-animation

 example of runnable task to generate random animations